hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
 Each of these has security and operational considerations that impact both zone owners and validating resolvers.
-This document provides some best-practice recommendations for setting the NSEC3 parameters.
+This document

-Hardaker & Dukhovni      Expires August 22, 2021                [Page 2]
+Hardaker & Dukhovni      Expires August 23, 2021                [Page 2]

 Internet-Draft                    title                    February 2021

+   provides some best-practice recommendations for setting the NSEC3 parameters.

 1.1.
 Requirements notation